 “No. It’s enough to not feel guilty anymore.”

 Tamara was silent for a long moment.
 Then she giggled to herself.
 “I’m really glad you transferred in.”
 She said it like she was confessing the name of the boy she liked, like it was something sacred and private for the two of them alone to share.

-Coral finally allowed her gaze to drift over her transient companion.
+Coral finally allowed her gaze to settle directly on her transient companion.
 Her cheeks were full and flush, her entire face gleaming in radiance.
 Seeing her smile made all the pain worth it.

 After a moment, Tamara aimed a sigh at the floor and rose to her feet.
 “Well, I guess I should be going.
 My brother’s waiting for me outside.
 I hope you feel better soon.”